AI at VP&S Workshop:

 Day 1

-Presenters: Matthew McDermott (Columbia Dept of Biomedical Informatics), Xi Fu (Columbia Dept of Systems Biology)
+Presenters: Matthew McDermott (Columbia Dept of Biomedical Informatics), Xi Fu (Columbia Dept of Biomedical Informatics, Program for Mathematical Genomics)

-Speakers: Matthew McDermott (Columbia Dept of Biomedical Informatics), Karthik Natarajan (Columbia Dept of Biomedical Informatics), Fei Wang (Weill Cornell Medicine), Monica Agrawal (Duke University, Layer Health)
+Speakers: Divya Gopinath (Layer Health), Matthew McDermott (Columbia Dept of Biomedical Informatics), Karthik Natarajan (Columbia Dept of Biomedical Informatics), Fei Wang (Weill Cornell Medicine)

 Moderator: Shalmali Joshi (Columbia Dept of Biomedical Informatics)

-Moderator: Raul Rabadan (Columbia Dept of Systems Biology)
+Moderator: Raul Rabadan (Columbia Dept of Systems Biology, Program for Mathematical Genomics)

-Speakers: Noémie Elhadad (Columbia Dept of Biomedical Informatics), Orson Xu (Columbia Dept of Biomedical Informatics), Joe Futoma (Apple)
+Speakers: Noémie Elhadad (Columbia Dept of Biomedical Informatics), Luca Foschini (Sage Bionetworks), Joe Futoma (Apple), Xuhai “Orson” Xu (Columbia Dept of Biomedical Informatics)

 Moderator: Lena Mamykina (Columbia Dept of Biomedical Informatics)